Session 2 - Module A: Advanced LangChain Patterns¶

 B) Pattern recognition only

-C) Combines research and analysis results into comprehensive output
+C) Combines ingestion and analytics results into comprehensive ML workflows

 D) Error handling and recovery